Chinmaym49/js/README.md

 closure is when function returns a function. we can then just call the inner funtion using variable().

-don't use anonymous functions in objects and classlike components.

 bind is used to borrow method from 1 object and use it in another object.

 let vs var (scope)